Maternal Mental Health Councils Programme

 Perinatal mental health conditions affect around 1 in 4 new and expectant mothers, and issues are more prevalent in communities which experience discrimination, poverty, isolation, and trauma.

-Our experience has shown that, alongside national level alliances and policies, we need local partnerships with the power to change services to ensure better support and outcomes for women and birthing people and their families.
+Our experience has shown that, alongside national-level alliances and policies, we need local partnerships with the power to transform services to ensure better support and outcomes for women and birthing people and their families.

 This project builds on the successful work we have already delivered in communities, with local partners, and we plan to create a Maternal Mental Health Council in four locations within the UK.
-Each Council will tackle different perinatal mental health inequities, focusing on different subjects.
+Each Council will tackle different perinatal mental health inequities, focusing on various topics and population groups.

 The Forum event marked the beginning of a major project funded by the National Lottery Community Fund that sees the MMHA establishing Maternal Mental Health Councils across the UK.